-Phishing is a social-engineering attack where an adversary crafts an email in such a way to trick you into divulging information that could be used against you or your network; gain access to, and ultimately commandeer your account; or introduce malware and/or viruses to your machine.
+Phishing is a social-engineering attack where an adversary crafts an email (or text, app message) in such a way to trick you into divulging information that could be used against you or your network; gain access to, and ultimately commandeer your account; or introduce malware and/or viruses to your machine.
 Spear phishing is just like phishing, except the attacker uses information he or she already knows about you to specially tailor their phishing email.
 There are plenty of ways to be phished, and it happens incredibly frequently.
 Prepare yourself with our guide to mitigate or avoid phishing or spear phishing attacks.

-Turn on two-factor authentication for any and all services that you can, starting with your gmail account.
-Better yet, get a YubiKey, a small USB device that you either plug into your computer, or tap to your phone using NFC, to enable this securely.
+Turn on two-factor authentication for any and all services that you can, starting with your Gmail account.
+Better yet, get a security key, a small device that you either plug into your computer, or connect to your phone wirelessly, if it supports NFC, to enable this securely.

 In the first case, scrutinizing the email headers might tip you off to a forgery.
 However, not all email clients make this clear, or alert you to when someone is attempting to trick you this way.
 Here’s an example of this attack in action: an email claiming to come from a legitimate gmail address arrives in my inbox, but was not sent from one of Gmail’s real servers.
 This is why there is a yellow phishing warning at the top of the message.